 - Top each serving with a touch of butter, and give it a quick stir before serving.

-I hope you enjoy my mother-in-law’s gambas al ajillo recipe as much as we do.
-If you try it, please leave a comment (she gets a kick out of that!
+I hope you enjoy my mother-in-law's gambas al ajillo recipe as much as I do.
+If you try it, please leave a comment!